Q. How often should I see a dentist?

 Q. Are payment plans available for my dental treatment?

 Yes.
 We accept many types of dental insurance and will process your claim for you upon receipt of your co-payment.
-We offer a low interest rate payment plan and also accept most major credit cards.
+We also accept most major credit cards, as well as Care Credit.

 Q. Can the dentist whiten my teeth?